Search features

 kar Email Email More info More Info

 COMP 260.
 INDEPENDENT STUDY.
 Individual study of specialized topics in computer science.
 Sophomore standing, permission of the department chair, and a faculty sponsor are required.
-Semester course, one, two or three hours.
+One, two or three hours.

 a section of the INDEPENDENT STUDY course in Computer Science - COMP